eugenechertikhin/getXiaomiTokens/README.md

-# Utility to fetch tokens (and actually most info about connected devices) from Xiaomi CLoud
+# Utility to fetch tokens (and actually most info about connected devices) from Xiaomi Cloud

 Inspired by Piotr Machowski python solution founded in https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor

+## How to compile

+Fetch repository, run go mod tidy and build with go build

 ## How to run